cesmii/AppFrameworkExtensions/CNCHighByteType/README.md

 # CNCHighByte Type AppFramework Extension

-This extension provides a basic UI for the [CESMII harmonized CBC BaseType Smart Manufacturing Profile](https://marketplace.cesmii.net/profile/25583506) via the HighByte API.
+This extension provides a basic UI for the [CESMII harmonized CNC BaseType Smart Manufacturing Profile](https://marketplace.cesmii.net/profile/25583506) via the HighByte API.
 Its intended for use in the [CESMII AppFramework](https://github.com/cesmii/AppFramework)

 ## Image Credits